kbroman/Talk_DataCleaning/transcript_ctc2023.md

    a completely different field.

-4. One of the best things to happen in the pandemic was Data Mishaps Night.
-16 people gave 5 min talks about mistakes they'd made with data.
-Many concerned data cleaning, and I felt a great closeness to the community through our shared experience and struggles with data.
+4. One of the best things to happen in the pandemic was Data Mishaps Night, an online meeting with a bunch of 5 min talks about mistakes with data.

+   Many concerned data cleaning and revealed a strong shared experience in struggles with data.

-   We may actually share more in common in our data cleaning efforts than in the rest of our work.
+   Data analysts may actually share more in common in our data cleaning efforts than in the rest of our work.

 5. I think data cleaning is not taught because it's tedious, the results are often embarrassing, it needs the context, and it often